talhasydd/FIFObuffer/README.md

 ## Waveform Analysis

-The waveform demonstrates the following behaviors:
+The project also contains a .wcfg file that  demonstrates the following behaviors:

 1. **Write Operation**
    - `wr_data` incrementing from 0 to 15